 - Project Experience: Evaluate suppliers based on their track record in diverse applications, such as residential, industrial, or cold storage projects.

-- Logistics: Ensure suppliers can deliver across the UAE’s emirates, from urban Dubai to remote Ras Al Khaimah, with minimal delays.
+- Logistics: Ensure suppliers can deliver across the DUBAI’s emirates, from urban Dubai to remote Ras Al Khaimah, with minimal delays.

 Practical Checklist